 High Priority

 This is a high-priority sanctions list.
 Entities on this list are typically subject to full blocking/freezing measures.
-U.S. persons and entities under applicable jurisdiction are generally prohibited from dealing with listed parties.
+Persons and entities under applicable jurisdiction are generally prohibited from dealing with listed parties.
 Assets may be frozen and all transactions are typically blocked.

 Search for individuals or entities against the Australia-DFAT list